-HFL had said Mr B is not eligible for further aftercare because he had not completed the required 'check-ins' during his treatment.
+HFL had said Mr T is not eligible for further aftercare because he had not completed the required 'check-ins' during treatment or ordered retainers when required.
 However, I note:

-- He has provided persuasive testimony backed up by circumstantial information (copies of the check-in requests) to support his claim that he did complete these requests. - While HFL says the supplier provided data to show Mr B did not complete check-ins we don't have access to Mr B's account (including the supplier's app) to validate for certain what Mr B did in respect of these. - According to the supplier's paperwork, not checking in is not necessarily fatal to qualification for the 'Lifetime Guarantee' as long as other criteria is met such as continuing to order retainers and being up to date on payments.
-As far as I know Mr B was not in arrears when the supplier was trading and he had ordered a set of retainers after his initial treatment was complete.
-I appreciate that he would have been expected to order retainers from December 2023 onwards too but as the supplier was going out of business and he was awaiting a further 'touch-up' I can fairly see why he didn't at the time.
+- Mr T has provided detailed and persuasive testimony backed up by circumstantial information (including copies of the check-in requests) to support his claim that he did complete these requests.
+He also makes the point that he was approved for further 'touch-ups' - and while I accept these may have been provided via goodwill - they can also suggest that Mr T was doing everything needed to qualify for aftercare. - While HFL says the supplier provided data to show Mr T did not complete check-ins we don't have access to Mr T's account (including the supplier's app) to validate for certain what Mr T did in respect of these. - According to the supplier's paperwork, not checking in is not necessarily fatal to qualification for the 'Lifetime Guarantee' as long as other criteria is met such as continuing to order retainers and being up to date on payments.
+As far as I know Mr T was not in arrears when the supplier was trading.
+I acknowledge that Mr T had not ordered retainers.
+However, I also note that he had been approved for a 'touch-up' almost immediately after his core treatment, and was in the process of approval for a further one when the supplier was going out of business.
+It isn't clear to me if in this situation a customer would be expected to have ordered their retainer.
 And I note the supplier's documentation suggests that in some circumstances failing to order a retainer also won't exclude a customer from eligibility for aftercare.

 I don't know what decision the supplier would have made here.
-But in the circumstances, and based on the information Mr B has provided along with the supplier's documentation about its aftercare provision (and the discretion afforded in certain cases) I consider it was unfair of HFL to disqualify Mr B from eligibility for the aftercare provision here.
+But in the circumstances, and based on the information Mr T has provided along with the supplier's documentation about its aftercare provision (and the discretion afforded in certain cases) I consider it was unfair of HFL to disqualify Mr T from eligibility for the aftercare provision here.
 Which means there is a prima facie breach of contract in it no longer being available to him.